indranik/Web_Scrapping_Databases/README.md

-The goal of this assignment is building a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+The goal of this assignment was building a web application that scrapes various websites for data related to the Mission to Mars and displaying the information in a single HTML page.

 Initial scraping was done using Jupyter Notebook(mission_to_mars.ipynb), BeautifulSoup, Pandas, and Requests/Splinter.